-Dr. Gooch's personal interests include being a mother to her young son, reality television and Dunkin' donuts coffee.
+Dr. Gooch's personal interests include being a mother to her young son and daughter, reality television and Dunkin' coffee.

 John Norris, PharmD, BCPS, BCCCP

 John began his pre-pharmacy education at Campbell University.
 After two years of undergraduate education, he attended Campbell University's College of Pharmacy and Health Sciences' Doctor of Pharmacy program, graduating in 2016.
 Following completion, he continued his clinical training by completing a PGY-1 residency at FirstHealth Moore Regional Hospital.
 John worked as a staff/clinical pharmacist at Moore Regional prior to accepting his current position as clinical pharmacist dedicated to the emergency department.

 In addition, he serves as co-preceptor of the Longitudinal Education and Emergency Medicine PGY-1 Residency Rotations.
 His clinical interests include emergency medicine, critical care, infectious diseases/antimicrobial stewardship, biostatistics, and teaching/precepting.

 His personal interests include fitness, watching movies, gaming, reading, and traveling.

 Our Current Residents